JOwen-ster/Discord.py-Bot-TEMPLATE/README.md

 > # **THIS TOKEN IS HOW TO CONNECT TO YOUR APPLICATION WITH CODE, NO ONE NEEDS ANYTHING ELSE TO CONNECT/LOG INTO YOUR BOT EXCEPT THE MOST RECENT TOKEN.
 NEVER POST IT OR YOU RISK YOUR BOT GETTING HIGHJACKED**

 > [!CAUTION]
-> If you do not gitignore the `.env` file in your `.gitignore` file (the `.env` file is where you should put your token, not in your bot code) , then GitHub bots **will** scrape your token (it has happened to me) and may use it.
+> If you do not type `.env` in your `.gitignore` file, (the `.env` file is where you should put your token) , then GitHub bots **will** scrape your token (it has happened to me) and may use it.
 Discord will hopefully send you a message very fast saying they caught it and reset it since they are also scraping for Discord Bot Tokens to watch out for you and keeping your bots secure :)

 ![image](https://github.com/JOwen-ster/Discord_Bot_Workshop_2024/assets/111905194/79737d0c-b11f-4ee2-a0e2-f23a2d7f92f7)

 ## Coding the Actual Discord Bot
-By the end, we will have a bot that is able to run Python code that you paste into Discord using pistonapi!
+By the end, we will have a bot that is able to list all canvas assignments given any one of your class id's!
 We will be using the [discord.py](https://discordpy.readthedocs.io/en/stable/) API wrapper in this workshop.

 [Read the docs (How to do Commands)](https://discordpy.readthedocs.io/en/stable/ext/commands/commands.html)

 [Read the docs (How to do Events/Listeners)](https://discordpy.readthedocs.io/en/stable/api.html?highlight=event#discord-api-events)

-Go ahead and install the required libraries listen bellow for Discord, Environment Variables, and PistonAPI (used to run code safely and send the output which is what our bot will do).

-Activate a virtual ENV by running this command when you are in the repository directoiry.
+First, activate a virtual ENV by running this command when in this directory.
 ```
 python -m venv botenv
 ```

-Install from the requirements.txt in this repo...
+Then, install all requirements and dependancies from the requirements.txt in this repo...
 ```
 pip install -r requirements.txt
 ```
 - or
 Pip install manually with the following command...
 ```
-pip install discord && pip install python-dotenv && pip install pistonapi
+pip install discord && pip install python-dotenv && pip install canvasapi
 ```

 After you have successfully installed the libraries...